MITgcm/MITgcm/doc/getting_started/getting_started.rst

 from any processor :math:`\ne 0` will be lost.

-The way the namelist files are read requires temporary (scratch) files in the initialisation phase.
-By default, the MITgcm does not use intrinsic Fortran scratch files (STATUS='scratch') because they can lead to conflicts in multi-processor simulations on some HPC-platforms, when the processors do not open scratch files with reserved names.
+The way the namelist files are read requires temporary (scratch) files in the initialization phase.
+By default, the MITgcm does not use intrinsic Fortran scratch files (``STATUS='scratch'``) because they can lead to conflicts in multi-processor simulations on some HPC-platforms, when the processors do not open scratch files with reserved names.
 However, the implemented default scheme for the scratch files can be slow for large processor counts.
 If this is a problem in a given configuration, defining the CPP-flag :varlink:`USE_FORTRAN_SCRATCH_FILES` may help by making the code use the intrinsic Fortran scratch files.

-The CPP-flag :varlink:`FAST_BYTESWAP` is an example of a very platform specific flag that should not be defined under normal circumstances.
-On some platforms defining this flag may speed up I/O compared to the automatic conversion from little endian to big endian output, but that needs to be tested for each platform individually.
-Under normal circumstances this flag should be undefined.

 The CPP-flag :varlink:`COMPONENT_MODULE` needs to be set to ``#define`` only for builds in which the MITgcm executable (for either an oceanic or atmospheric